Early voting creeps along as county holds first municipal voting on Sunday - Salisbury Post

 Rowan County Elections Director Brenda McCubbins said the numbers so far have been similar to municipal elections in 2019 or down slightly.

-As of Sunday, 510 people, or 1.26% of registered voters, had cast their ballots since voting began on Thursday.
+As of Sunday, 510 people, or 1.26% of eligible registered voters, had cast their ballots since voting began on Thursday.
 Saturday was the slowest day, with only 61 votes cast and about nine votes per hour.
 Friday was significantly higher than the other days, with 201 votes cast.

 McCubbins said Friday saw so many ballots because that was when Livingstone College shuttled students to vote.
 The college has a tradition of transporting students from campus to the polls to vote together.